nytimes/gizmo/README.md

 There are currently 2 implementations of each type of `pubsub` interfaces:

 For pubsub via Amazon's SNS/SQS, you can use the `SNSPublisher` and the `SQSSubscriber`.

+For pubsub via Google's Pubsub, you can use the `GCPPublisher` and the `GCPSubscriber`.

 For pubsub via Kafka topics, you can use the `KakfaPublisher` and the `KafkaSubscriber`.